 The department encourages residents to acquire additional experience in dermatological subspecialties or research after completing the residency program.
 A major focus of the department is to train future leaders in dermatology.
 Other program highlights include:

-See the sample schedule (PDF) for a sample breakdown of how a resident's time may be spent.
+See the sample schedule for a sample breakdown of how a resident's time may be spent.

-First-year residents gain experience in general medical dermatology and surgery in the outpatient dermatology clinics.
-Residents also spend two months in dermatopathology, where more than 40,000 biopsies per year are reviewed with the faculty dermatopathologists.
+First-year residents gain experience in general medical dermatology and dermatologic surgery in the outpatient dermatology clinics.
+Residents also spend one month rotating through dermatopathology, where more than 40,000 biopsies per year are reviewed with the faculty dermatopathologists.
 Each resident is also assigned to a dermatology continuity clinic that will continue throughout the three years of training.

-During the third year, residents continue their instruction in the inpatient and outpatient areas of the medical center hospitals, assuming greater responsibility for patient care.
+During the third year, residents continue their instruction in both the inpatient and outpatient settings, assuming greater responsibility for patient care.

 All residents are highly encouraged to develop a well-defined basic or clinical research project throughout the three years of training under the mentorship of an assigned faculty mentor.
 Annual resident research conferences showcase work and offer opportunities for feedback.
 The residents are expected to present their work at regional and national meetings and submit their studies for publication.